 At "Deutsch im Sommer", children who have attended a municipal kindergarten in the past year and who need support in German are offered German courses.
 The offer of the city of Innsbruck and the Youth Red Cross takes place during the summer vacations.
 The goal is a playful and age-appropriate preparation for starting school.
 For more information, please contact the kindergarten your child attends.

 Many volunteers support people with a history of flight.
-They help them to arrive in Austria and to find their way around.
-In addition to language barriers, questions about the labor market, the education and social system, health or housing may arise during the accompaniment.
-Many of these questions may not be easy to answer right away.
-The Integration Office therefore organizes information evenings and offers for volunteers in the field of refugees at regular intervals.
+They help them to arrive in Austria and find their way around.
+In addition to language barriers, questions about the labor market, education and social system, health or housing may arise during the support.
+Many of these questions may not be easy to answer straight away.
+The Integration Office therefore organizes regular information evenings and offers for volunteers in the refugee sector.

 Parties, discussions, events & prizes

-Series of events for each other.stand up for each other
+Series of events to stand up for each other

 75 years ago, the United Nations signed the Universal Declaration of Human Rights.
-This declaration sets universally accepted standards for the treatment of people by governments and societies.
-On the occasion of the 75th anniversary, the City of Innsbruck, Initiative Minderheiten, Plattform Asyl and Haus der Begegnung invite you to a wide variety of events on human rights topics from May to December 2023.
-Because even in Austria, the observance of human rights is not self-evident.
+This declaration sets out universally recognized standards for the treatment of people by governments and societies.
+To mark the 75th anniversary, the City of Innsbruck, Initiative Minderheiten, Plattform Asyl and Haus der Begegnung are hosting a wide range of events on the topic of human rights from May to December 2023.
+Because even in Austria, respect for human rights cannot be taken for granted.

 You can find more information here:

-The Integration Squete offers space for discussion with experts from science and practice and gives impulses for concrete action.
+The integration quintet offers space for discussion with experts from science and practice and provides impetus for concrete action.
 The province of Tyrol, the city of Innsbruck, the Haus der Begegnung and the Tyrolean Integration Forum invite experts every year.
-Within the framework of lectures and panel discussions, an intensive debate on topics of diversity and variety takes place.
-The aim is both to highlight the need for action and to strengthen the exchange and information between the most diverse groups.
+Lectures and panel discussions provide an opportunity for in-depth discussion of diversity issues.
+The aim is both to highlight the need for action and to strengthen the exchange and information between the various groups.

 "Festival of Diversity" - every spring there is a celebration